dfsp-spirit/jneuroformats/README.md

 ## Installation

+The `jneuroformats` package requires a Java version of at least [Java SE 11](https://en.wikipedia.org/wiki/Java_version_history#Java_SE_11_(LTS)), released in 2018.
+Of course, any later version is fine as well.

-An early alpha version of the package can be found [here on GitHub packages](https://github.com/dfsp-spirit/jneuroformats/packages/), along with instructions on using it in your project.
+Packages are available [here on GitHub packages](https://github.com/dfsp-spirit/jneuroformats/packages/), along with instructions on using them in your project.

 ## Documentation and Usage